-India is full of different types of Geo-physiographic features and it is vulnerable to various kinds of hazards and calamities.
+India is full of different type of Geo-Physiographic features and it is vulnerable to various kinds of hazards and climate.
 The rapid urbanization, increase in population density, global warming, deforestation and climate change has escalated the frequency of disasters.

-To cope with such disastrous event National Disaster Management Act 2005 & Gujarat State Disaster Management Act 2003 mandates district authority to prepare disaster management plan at different level.
+To cope with such disasters event National Disaster Management Act 2005 & Gujarat State Disaster Management Act 2003 mandates district authority to prepare disaster management plan at different level.

 Kutch is a largest district of India.
-Due to its geographical and peninsular shape makes it vulnerable to different types of natural calamities.
-Rapid industrialization and urbanization makes the district more prone to man-made & bio-logical hazards.
-For the quick and effective response during such incidents, a concrete disaster management plan is required.
+Due to its Geographical and peninsular shape makes it vulnerable to different types of natural climates.
+Rapid industrialization, urbanization makes the district more prone to man-made & bio-logical hazards.
+For the quick and effective response during such incidents a concrete disaster management plan is required.

-The District Disaster Management Plan 2021 of Kutch district has been prepared considering all the potential hazards of the district.
-The DDMP of Kutch has highlighted the roles and responsibility of all the officials of concerned department and the member of District Disaster Management Committee.
-The Incident Command System has clearly been described in this plan to respond well during any time of crisis.
-This time DDMP is unique in the sense that disaster management onward consist of Biological hazard & Covid-19 pre-cautionary guidelines & subsequent measure as it have been mentioned as of NDMA 12/05/2020.

-Furthermore, this plan shall guide NGOs, Volunteer, private agencies and local bodies to perform their duties during the disaster.
+The District Disaster Management Plan- 2024 of Kutch district has been prepared considering all the potential hazards of district.
+The DDMP of Kutch has highlighted the roles and responsibility of the officials of concerned department and the member of District Disaster Management Committee.
+The incident Command System has clearly been described in this plan to respond well during any time of crisis.
+Furthermore, this plan shall guide NGOs, volunteers, private agencies and local bodies to perform their duties during the disaster.

-I hope the implementation of this plan in Pre-disaster and Post-disaster phase will reduce the impact of hazard and it shall also act as a reference literature for systematic response during the disaster impact period.
+I hope the implementation of this plan in pre-disaster and post-disaster phase will reduce the impact of hazard and it shall also act as a reference literature for systematic response during the disaster impact period.